WozMit/wozmit.github.io/index.md

 <img class="profile-picture" src="images/me.jpg">

-I am a M.Sc.
-Computer Science student from the University of Sao Paulo, Brazil.
+I am a M.Sc. student on Computer Science from the University of Sao Paulo, Brazil.
 I'm interested in subjects related to Combinatorial Optimization, Approximation Algorithms and Graph Theory.

 ### Research Interests